 Additional features of using Google Keep on the iPad

-Google Keep has some additional features that are quite useful:
+Google Keep has some additional features that are pretty useful:

 Editing images in Google Keep

 If you have an image or scanned document in your note, you can click on it.
-This will take you a screen that focuses on the image or document only.
-The top right corner contains a paint brush, clicking on it takes you to the drawing and editing menu (similar to the drawing option).
-From here you can add notes or highlights to the image using the tools available.
+This will take you to a screen that focuses only on the image or document.
+The top right corner contains a paintbrush.
+Clicking on it takes you to the drawing and editing menu (similar to the drawing option).
+From here, you can add notes or highlights to the image using the tools available.
 Once you have made your changes, you can click back to go back to the image-only screen.

-Next to the paint brush in the top right corner, there are additional options if you click on the three vertical dots.
-Here you can choose to grab text from the image if there are any words on the image.
-Google Keep can apply optical character recognition (OCR) to converts text from images to typed text in your note – a most useful feature.
+Next to the paintbrush in the top right corner, there are additional options if you click on the three vertical dots.
+Here you can grab text from the image if there are any words on the image.
+Google Keep can apply optical character recognition (OCR) to convert text from images to typed text in your note – a helpful feature.

-Clicking the three dots also gives you an option to delete the note or to send it to someone else.
+Clicking the three dots also allows you to delete the note or send it to someone else.

-You can change a note’s labels from the menu options in the bottom right corner, but also from accessing the create/edit labels option which you can access by clicking on the hamburger menu in the top left of your main Google Keep screen.
+You can change a note’s labels from the menu options in the bottom right corner and by accessing the creation/edit labels option, which you can access by clicking on the hamburger menu in the top left of your main Google Keep screen.

 Rearranging your notes

 You choose whether new notes will be added to the top or bottom in the Google Keep app settings, but you can easily arrange your notes in Google Keep by clicking and dragging notes around.
-You can also pin notes (from within the note – top right corner) which will place them at the top of your notes in Google Keep.
+You can also pin notes (from within the note – top right corner), placing them at the top of your notes in Google Keep.

 Clipping websites to Google Keep

-On the desktop you can install a chrome extension to clip websites or documents to Google Keep.
-On the iPad you can share a website link to Google Keep to make a new note in Google Keep.
+You can install a chrome extension on the desktop to clip websites or documents to Google Keep.
+On the iPad, you can share a website link to Google Keep to make a new note in Google Keep.

 Frequently asked questions about using Google Keep on the iPad